MWatty/the-office-memory-game-pet-edition/README.md

 #### Vistor Goals

+* As a visitor, I want to understand the main purpose of the site.
 * As a visitor, I want the site to be simple to navigate.
 * As a visitor, I want the site to be visually appealing.
 * As a visitor, I want simple and clear insturctions on how to play the game.